carbon-language/carbon-lang/clang/docs/PCHInternals.rst

 AST file format required for modules are discussed in the section on :ref:`modules <pchinternals-modules>`.

+Clang's AST files are Mach-O, ELF, or COFF containers that contain a ``__clangast`` section which holds the AST bitstream.

 Clang's AST files are designed with a compact on-disk representation, which minimizes both creation time and the time required to initially load the AST file.
 The AST file itself contains a serialized representation of Clang's